-SC recognizes Vietnam Veterans with State House ceremony. - South Carolina Radio Network
+SC recognizes Vietnam veterans with State House ceremony - South Carolina Radio Network

 Mayhill said he had to return to Rock Hill after the ceremony Thursday to ride escort for a funeral.
 He admitted that even after all of these years and all the funerals he’s escorted, sometimes the tears are difficult to hold back.

 “I’ve cried with generals.
 I’ve cried with Medal of Honor recipients.
 I’ve cried with families,” he said.
 “It’s about time,” he said of the recognition for Vietnam War veterans.
 “It’s about time.
-Some Vietnam Veterans won’t come back today to these events because it’s been 40 or 50 years for them and they say it’s passed . . . if they take the time to come out, they can get a little relief.”
+Some Vietnam veterans won’t come back today to these events because it’s been 40 or 50 years for them and they say it’s passed . . . if they take the time to come out, they can get a little relief.”

 “Just like Christ died for our sins, the veteran is dying for our freedom.”

-When asked what we can do to show our gratitude to veterans, Mayhill said: “Talk to them.
+When asked what how South Carolinians can show gratitude to veterans, Mayhill said: “Talk to them.
 Embrace them.
 Recognize them.
 Say ‘thank you’ with sincerity . . . take a widow to lunch.
 Buy her a tank of gas.
 See her in the grocery line, pick up her groceries for her.
 You see a veteran in a restaurant, anonymously pick up their meal.
 Just do something unexpected.
 That’s the best way to say ‘thank you.'”